CalderaWP/Caldera-Forms/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-Caldera Forms allows you to create complex grid based, responsive forms quickly and easily.
-It features an easy to use drag and drop layout builder and stackable form processors to handle submissions elegantly.
+Create complex grid based, responsive forms easily with an easy to use drag and drop layout builder.

 == Description ==
 Caldera Forms is a free, simple form builder with a layout builder that enables you to create the format you want for your form.
 It is fully responsive and with form processors, it gives you flexibility to handle the form data how you need it.